earthlab/earth-analytics-python-env/README.md

 like this: `- git+https://github.com/earthlab/earthpy.git@283683affac9e46b1690c7913ebd2621c82ba43a`

 This PR should kick off a rebuild of the docker image.

+But for things to be incorporated into the `JupyterHub` you need to
+1. **merge** the `PR` submitted and then
+2. **WAIT** for this build to complete if you want to use the image as part of a user image for a `JupyterHub`.
+When it is complete you will see a new tagged docker container, here:
 You need to WAIT for this build to complete.
 When it is complete you will see a new tagged docker container, here:

 https://hub.docker.com/r/earthlab/earth-analytics-python-env/tags/